-Kicking off the festival season is Hogs for the Cause on the weekend of March 28-30.
+Near the start of spring festival season is Hogs for the Cause on the weekend of March 27-28.
 It is arguably one of the best and most important of the local festivals, because it includes a very significant cause – in addition to the food and music that makes up the formula for a well-rounded New Orleans festival.
-The annual three-day event raises money to offer monetary relief to families with children who are fighting pediatric brain cancer.
+The annual event raises money to for families with children who are fighting pediatric brain cancer.

-As if the cause wasn’t enough reason to attend, the event is a huge success as evidenced by their steadfast growth over the past 11 years.
-The marathon event includes the Thursday night patron party and Friday’s bacon night – both of which lead up to the main event on Saturday, where over 90 teams compete in a pork cook-off.
-But, you won’t just get the meat sweats from attending Hogs, you’ll also sweat while dancing to over 20 bands playing on three different stages – covering genres that range from indie rock to funk, and everything in between.
+As if the cause wasn’t reason enough to attend, the event is a huge success as evidenced by their steadfast growth over the past 12 years.
+The event includes Friday’s Bacon Night and Saturday’s competition, which features 90 teams vying for the top spot in a number of categories.
+But, you won’t just get the meat sweats from attending Hogs, you’ll also sweat while dancing to over 20 bands, covering genres that range from indie rock to funk, and everything in between.
 Best of all, tickets start at just $30, and children under 10 attend for free.

 1. First, and foremost, it’s about the cause.

-The event first started eleven years ago, when founders organized a pig roast at the Fly for a family friend whose child was battling pediatric brain cancer.
+The event first started 12 years ago, when founders organized a pig roast at the Fly for a family friend whose child was battling pediatric brain cancer.
 The first year was such a success that the event continued at the Fly before realizing the impact that they could make on other families.
-Now, Hogs is held at the festival grounds outside the UNO Lakefront Arena, raises about $1.5 million with help from the participating teams at the cook-off, and has supported over 600 families with grant money.
+Now, Hogs is held at the festival grounds outside the UNO Lakefront Arena, and has given over 1,000 direct grants to families in need.

 With over 20 bands playing across three different stages, there is music for everyone’s taste.
 The combination of local and national bands range in genres from funk, jam, alternative country, rock, R&B, and roots rock.
 The lineup is unique, and varies so much from other local festivals that it has become a great place to see favorite acts from outside New Orleans, and even discover new bands.

-4. The real parties start after the festival closes down on Bacon Night.
+3. The real parties start on Bacon Night.

 I hate to sound like a snob, but if you can, splurge for the VIP status.
 It includes a loaded wristband, access to the VIP tent that includes open bar with specialty drinks (maybe a frozen jack and diet?), and a place to sit in the shade right by the stage.
 Need we say more?